IBM/ibm-block-csi-driver/README.md

-# ibm-block-csi-drive
+# IBM block storage CSI driver

-The CSI driver for IBM block storage enables container orchestrators, such as Kubernetes and Openshift, to manage the life-cycle of persistent storage.
+The IBM block storage CSI driver enables container orchestrators, such as Kubernetes and Openshift, to manage the life-cycle of persistent storage.

 Supported container platforms:
   - Openshift v4.1